inaimathi/experimentalisp/README.md

 ## Various Notes

+- We probably want primitive fexprs (that would let us add some additional stuff from inside the language)
 - An alternative to `&rest` arguments is just making `list` a special form.
 Trying it out.
 - We need some kind of port abstraction.
 In three flavours: `in`, `out` and `in/out`.
 That'll let us deal with a whole bunch of stuff inside the language, including files, sockets, and standard in/out.
 - We should probably separate `fexpr`s into two stages; the expansion and the evaluation of the expansion.
 If done properly, we can then provide `expand` in the guest language for a pretty cheap macroexpander.